Ulaanbaatar: Rail

 The Trans-Mongolian Railway crosses the city centre in a roughly east-to-west direction, with the main railway hub being Ulaanbaatar railway station.

 Air

 Ulaanbaatar is served by Chinggis Khaan International Airport, located 52 km south of the city in Sergelen, Töv, which functions as the country's main air hub.
 It replaced the former Buyant-Ukhaa International Airport in 2021 and features flights to destinations in Europe, Asia, and domestic aimag centres.
 The airport is accessible from Ulaanbaatar via highway and Yarmag Bridge with taxis and shuttles operating along the route.

 There are 6 helipads in the city.

 Future proposals

 Due to worsening congestion and growth, a number of proposals have been made to improve the city's transport infrastructure, such as the short-lived Ulaanbaatar Railbus, and the proposed subway system and tram.
 On 4 April 2024, the construction of the Ulaanbaatar Cable Car from Yaarma to the Kharkhorin bus station began.
+Ulaanbaatar is also building a 32 km long Tuul expressway to address the traffic congestion.